verusbabb/Passwords-R-Us/README.md

 # Passwords-R-Us
 Here at Passwords-R-Us, we specialize in creating highly secure passwords that make it difficult for even the best of hackers to steal.
 Hurry while supplies last.

-## "One-in-millon chance of someone guessing your password?"
+## One-in-Millon Chance of Someone Guessing Your Password?
 Not even close.
 If you choose the maximum strength password we can generate, our random password generator technology makes the chances literally 1 in 1,467,574,951,244,021,123,655,345,106,016,837,380,110,615,560,179,184,677,679,415!!!

 A recently published study at "www.incrediblyuntruescience.bs" proved that hackers will actually lose their mind before they crack the passwords we generate.